SeungeunLee-d/dx_rt/docs/docs/04_Model_Inference.md

 - `graph.dxnn`
   : A unified DEEPX artifact that contains  NPU command data, model metadata, model parameters.

-This file is used directly for inference on DEEPX hardware or simulator.
+This file is used directly for inference on DEEPX hardware.

 ---